ML7-Secure/cryptoBasicAtks/README.md

 # cryptoBasicAtks
-Basic crypto attacks using lots of notions
+Basic crypto attacks using lots of different crypto concepts